newtonEMC2/next16poc/docs/use-cases.md

 * Streaming product recommendations to the client
 * React Suspense with async server components for reviews
 * Partial hydration for interactive product galleries
+* `cacheComponents` for async recommendations that don’t change per user

 ---